-The inspection took place on the 16 March 2016 and was undertaken by a CQC inspector and two dental specialist advisors.
+The inspection took place on the 13 April 2016 and was undertaken by a CQC inspector and a dental specialist advisor.
 Prior to the inspection we reviewed information submitted by the provider.

-The methods used to carry out this inspection included speaking with the practice manager, dentist, two dental nurses, one hygienist and reception staff on the day of the inspection, reviewing documents, completed patient feedback forms and observations.
+The methods used to carry out this inspection included speaking with the principal dentist, one associate dentist, two dental nurse, reception staff and the practice manager on the day of the inspection, reviewing documents, completed patient feedback forms and observations.